coolcarly/coolcarly.github.io/src/pages/index.md

 hide_table_of_contents: false
 ---
 # Welcome

 ![Morning paddles](/img/homepage-hero.png)

+## How to navigate
+This website is about random stuff, science and life!

+Anything that I add to this website will be updated in the [blog navigation bar](/blog), along with random anecdotes that didn't fit in any of the other sections.

+I am still working to make this better.

 ## About me
 - Studied a BSc(hons), with a major in Chemistry and [polymer science](/science/polymer-science/polymers)